 [Harry and Weasley boys] headed down to breakfast, where Mr. Weasley was reading the front page of the Daily Prophet with a furrowed brow and Mrs. Weasley was telling Hermione and Ginny about a love potion she’d made as a young girl.
 All three of them were rather giggly.
 (Chapter 5 of PoA, “The Dementor”)

 That’s it.
 There is nothing more on the topic.
-We don’t know what kind of potion it was, we don’t know if she ever used it (and certainly we don’t know that she used it on Arthur), we don’t know whether she was successful in making it, we don’t even know whether it was some fun concoction she made even before Hogwarts (note that “a young girl” doesn’t feel like a Hogwarts-age teenager).
+We don’t know what kind of potion it was, we don’t know if she ever used it (and certainly we don’t know that she used it on Arthur, who was, mind you, sitting next to them), we don’t know whether she was successful in making it, we don’t even know whether it was some fun concoction she made even before Hogwarts (note that “a young girl” doesn’t feel like a Hogwarts-age teenager).
 We know almost nothing about it.

 Huh, so it could well be a “look how dumb I was when I was a kid” story.
 Possibly even in response to Hermione’s story of the polyjuice potion brewing.
 This was, after all, probably the first time Molly could get some more of the details about what happened to Ginny the previous year from other people’s perspectives. (u/HairyHorux)